bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 - Nov '23: $0.001 (-33%)
 - Jan '24: $0.0005 (-50%)

 Basically, the latest GPT-3.5 Turbo model(s) are 4x cheaper than they were just 9 months ago!
 In my personal opinion, we are in the early throes of the Generative AI price decline that typically will follow a steep decline follow by a "floor" (logarithmic decreasing function).
 Let's take a look from a similar innovation like "cloud blob storage" and the price decline that had occuredd.
-The figure below showcases the steep price declines across several cloud hyperscalars over several years until prices stabalize very cleanly.
+The figure below showcases the steep price declines across several cloud hyperscalars over roughly four (4) years until prices stabalized very cleanly over the last dozen years.

 ![Price Decline in Blob Storage](https://github.com/bartczernicki/Articles/blob/main/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Images/ReductionsInCloudStoragePricing.png?raw=true)

+What is the impact on your Generative AI strategy?
+Should you wait 4-5 years until Generative AI competition potentially drastically lowers prices?
+Of course not, as you could be losing valuable industry opportunity or risking your competition unlocking generative AI to get ahead in the market.
+Pricing should be at forefront in making AI strategic decisions.
+The approach should be to carefully select AI vendors & partners that can provide fluid pricing options that allow your business to thrive with Generative AI potential.
+Even if your business's technology strategy is to leverage open-source AI models, those could end up costing much more than commercial alternatives.

 ## 2) Model Versions Matter

 ## 3) Embedding Sizes are a key Architecture Decision